sanaa-khan/genetical-knapsack/README.md

 # Genetical Knapsack
 The classic knapsack problem, done better with the genetic algorithm.
+Written in Python.